rekalogika/mapper/README.md

 * Mapping to interfaces and abstract classes.
 * Option to map to or from different property name? (seems to be a popular feature, but I prefer the native OOP way of doing it)
+* Option to read & write to private properties?
+* Data collector and profiler integration.

 ## Installation